pgrandne/Takara/README.md

-# Hackathon Template for Web3 Projects
+# Takara

-Template for Web3 Hackathon
+takara for ETHOnline 2023

 This is a [Next.js](https://nextjs.org/) project